TuringKi/turingki.github.io/course/_posts/2015-5-11-Mobile-Computing.md

 `Infrastructure`: require a complex infrastructure to have full coverage of the whole service area and onnect all base stations

 `Handoff`: moving from one cell into another

+`Umbrella cell (hierarchical cell)`:

+Two (or more) levels: macro cell over multiple micro-cells

+To reduce number of handoffs for fast moving users (in vehicles)

+A tradeoff solution for channel reuse and the frequent handoffs

 ####A. 蜂窝信道分配